asd765973346/xlm-swcm/readme.md

 # Multilingual Seq2Seq Model with Interleaved Transformer Decoder

-This repository contains the implementation of a multilingual sequence-to-sequence model that leverages shared weights pretraining for extremely low-resource languages.
-The model combines XLM-RoBERTa encoder with a custom interleaved transformer decoder architecture.
+XLM-SWCM (Cross-lingual Language Model with Shared Weights Cross-lingual Modeling) is an innovative sequence-to-sequence model specifically designed to address the challenges of extremely low-resource languages.
+Our framework introduces a novel weight-sharing mechanism between encoder and decoder components, enabling effective knowledge transfer from multilingual encoders to generation tasks.This repository contains the implementation of a multilingual sequence-to-sequence model that leverages shared weights pretraining for extremely low-resource languages.
+The model combines CINO-v2-base encoder with a custom interleaved transformer decoder architecture.

+## Supported Languages

+Primary focus on Chinese minority languages:

+* Tibetan (bo)
+* Uyghur (ug)
+* Kazakh (kk)
+* Mongolian (mn)
+* Chinese (zh)

 ## 📋 Table of Contents